Ever walk into a room and forget why you're there, or read the same paragraph three times without absorbing anything?

-I’m Daniela — a trauma educator and somatic practitioner specializing in nervous system healing, with a background in sociology and trauma-informed mindfulness.
-I help people strengthen their focus, memory, and resilience using evidence-based techniques.
+I'm Daniela, a trauma educator and somatic practitioner working with nervous system healing.
+My background is in sociology and trauma-informed mindfulness.
+I help people strengthen focus, memory, and resilience using methods that research supports.

 Why this matters now